Maksim-Kvashnin/aptortellini.github.io/_posts/2021-09-24-armoury-crate-privesc.md

 - 2021/09/24: ASUS confirms the vulnerability has been fixed in version 4.2.10 of the service;
 - 2021/09/27: MITRE assigns [CVE-2021-40981](https://cve.report/CVE-2021-40981) to this vulnerability;

 Kudos to ASUS for the quick response and professionalism in dealing with the problem!
-That's all for today lads, last out!
+That's all for today lads, until next time!

+_last out!_